 are specially designed for Vantage travelers.
 They let you feel the atmosphere,

 gain a cultural understanding, and become a part of the area you are visiting.
 They

 include all transportation and the services of expert local guides.

 Vantage makes every effort to provide the right balance of both included activities

 and time for exploring on your own.
 We've found, however, that many of our passengers

 prefer an additional guided activity in lieu of free time.
 For that reason, some

-of our river cruises may include a limited number of optional tours and activities,
+of our expedition cruises and small ship ocean cruises may include a limited number of optional tours and activities,

 which you may choose to take at a moderate fee.
 In no case do we replace an included

 sightseeing tour with an optional tour.
 Optional tours are strictly voluntary, providing